Course Information

 No textbook required.

-Japanese Level 10: Quartet (Part 1) Description (All sections)
+Japanese 10.1: Quartet (Part 1) Description (All sections)

 For students who have mastered basic Japanese grammar with the Genki II textbook content, Quartet is an ideal textbook to advance to the intermediate level.
 It helps develop all four language skills (reading, writing, speaking, and listening) through the study of grammar and expressions needed to communicate at the intermediate level.
 This course is designed to provide students with the necessary tools to move up to Level 11.
+Enrollment in Kanji courses is recommended at this level; the next kanji-specific courses will be offered in the 2026 Spring session.

 Required Text: Quartet: Intermediate Japanese Across the Four Language Skills